avinashvaidya09/sales-commission/README.md

 11. Click on it and you will see the OData API exposing the data from the calculation view.

-12. Deploy the complete application to BTP
-    ```
-    mbt build && cf deploy mta_archives/sales-commission_1.0.0.mtar
-    ```

-13. As mentioned in the start of the section, the calculation views might be required by external system.
+12. As mentioned in the start of the section, the calculation views might be required by external system.
     You have to ensure, you expose it securely.
-TBD
+Add the below authorities in the [xs-security.json](/xs-security.json)

     ```
     "authorities": [
-        "$XSAPPNAME.read"
+        "$XSAPPNAME.sales_representative", "$XSAPPNAME.sales_manager"
     ]
     ```
+    The above fragment will give roles to the client id and client secret of the xsuaa instance.

+13. Deploy the complete application to BTP
+    ```
+    mbt build && cf deploy mta_archives/sales-commission_1.0.0.mtar
+    ```

+14. To validate use postman/insomnia:
+    - Get the client id , client secret and auth token url from the XSUAA instance service key.
+    - Create an HTTP request in insomnia and get the access token.
+    - Create another HTTP request with the url - https://<host>/odata/v4/processor/V_Sales.
+Add *Authorization* in the header.
+    - You should get the response.

-13. **You have successfully integrated HANA native artifacts and learnt below:**
+15. **You have successfully integrated HANA native artifacts and learnt below:**
     - Create calculation view
     - Create CDS entity for calculation view using hana cli
     - Expose calculation view as a OData API
+    - Deployed it to BTP and exposed it to external client/system securely.

 # Troubleshooting tips